LayerManager/layman/README.md

 To stop running service, press Ctrl+C.

 ## Configuration
-TLDR: Default settings are suitable for developemnt and testing (`make start-layman-dev` and `make test` commands).
+TLDR: Default settings are suitable for development and testing (`make start-layman-dev` and `make test` commands).
 If you run it in production, manual configuration is needed.

 The most general configuration is found in `docker-compose.*.yml` files used as [docker-compose configuration files](https://docs.docker.com/compose/compose-file/compose-file-v2/).
 - `docker-compose.dev.yml` used for development